 Encountering ICE upon unlawful entry

-Individuals who entry the country unlawfully, may be detained by immigration at or near the border (within 100 miles) and place din immigration detention.
+Individuals who enter the country unlawfully, may be detained by immigration at or near the border (within 100 miles) and placed in immigration detention.

 Prior removal orders (orders of deportation)

 Individuals who have prior removal orders or orders of deportation may be arrested by immigration based on their prior orders.
 This can happen anywhere and does not need to be at the border.

 When an individual applies for an immigration benefit or status, they will be fingerprinted as part of the process.
 Immigration can discover criminal convictions that would make you deportable and subject to removal proceedings (deportation proceedings) and possibly detention.